History

 The Children's Trust original logo

-Thanks to the efforts of the Foundation, Miami-area voters agreed by a 2-1 margin to increase their property taxes to create a dedicated funding source, The Children's Trust of Miami-Dade, which was charged with giving children the essential foundations to achieve their full potential.
+Thanks to the efforts of the Foundation, Miami-Dade voters approve a referendum by a 2-to-1 margin to increase property taxes and create a dedicated funding source: The Children’s Trust of Miami-Dade.
+The Trust is charged with giving children the essential foundations to reach their full potential.

 2002